deployKF/website/content/guides/dependencies/argocd.md

 icon: custom/argocd
 description: >-
   Learn how and why deployKF uses Argo CD.
-  Learn how to use your existing Argo CD with deployKF.
+  Learn how to use your existing Argo CD with deployKF and Kubeflow.
 ---

 # Argo CD

 Learn how and why deployKF uses Argo CD.
-Learn how to use your existing Argo CD with deployKF.
+Learn how to use your existing Argo CD with deployKF and Kubeflow.

 ---